minetest/minetest/doc/lua_api.md

 ### `gennotify`

-Returns a table mapping requested generation notification types to arrays of positions at which the corresponding generated structures are located within the current chunk.

-For this to contain anything you need to announce your interest in a specific field by calling `minetest.set_gen_notify()` *before* map generation happens.
+Returns a table.
+You need to announce your interest in a specific field by calling `minetest.set_gen_notify()` *before* map generation happens.

-Possible fields of the returned table are:
+* key = string: generation notification type
+* value = list of positions (generally)
+   * Exceptions are denoted in the listing below.

+Available generation notification types:

 * `dungeon`: bottom center position of dungeon rooms
 * `temple`: as above but for desert temples (mgv6 only)